 Meet MMHS Board Member Gabriele Dempsey and learn why she loves Mandarin.
-Gabriele, an interior designer, heads up our Facilities Committee and she is always looking for new volunteers to help with the many park clean-ups she coordinates during the year.
+Gabriele, an interior designer, heads up our Facilities Committee and is always looking for new volunteers to help with the many park clean-ups she coordinates during the year.

 “My husband Bruce and I moved to Mandarin 40 years ago, coming from Tallahassee where we both taught at Florida State University.
 We came to visit a friend and lo and behold, we moved to Jacksonville shortly after my husband was offered a job.
 Mandarin reminded us of Tallahassee…many huge live oaks and certainly rural.